sajjadGG/book-python/advanced/generator/itertools.rst

   iterable.
 Generally, the iterable needs to already be sorted on the same key function.
 The operation of groupby() is similar to the uniq filter in Unix.
 It generates a break or new group every time the value of the key function changes.
-That behavior differs from SQL’s GROUP BY which aggregates common elements regardless of their input order:
+That behavior differs from SQL's GROUP BY which aggregates common elements regardless of their input order:

 >>> from itertools import groupby